 Hemophilia is a deadly bleeding disorder that prevents the blood from clotting normally if not treated.
 The primary symptom is uncontrolled internal bleeding in different areas of the body.
 The amount of bleeding depends on the severity of the disease.
 Internal bleeding, which commonly occurs in the spaces around joints, results in debilitating pain and swelling.
 The cumulative effects of internal bleeding can lead to permanent damage of joints, muscles, organs, and even premature death.

 – National Hemophilia Foundation & those directly affected by Hemophilia

 How many people are affected by Hemophilia?

-Hemophilia A occurs in 1 in 5,000 live male births.
-Hemophilia A is about four times as common as Hemophilia B. About 20,000 people in the United States have Hemophilia A (though this number is difficult to verify).
+Hemophilia A occurs in 1 in 5,000 live male births (stillborn birth data unavailable at this time).
+Hemophilia A is about four times as common as Hemophilia B. About 20,000 people in the United States have Hemophilia A (though this number is difficult to accurately verify).
 The worldwide incidence of hemophilia is not well known, but is estimated at more than 400,000 people.
 Approximately 75 percent of people with hemophilia around the world still receive inadequate treatment or have no access to treatment.

 – National Hemophilia Foundation

 Is Hemophilia lifelong?